Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

-We now consider the {\it ansatz} that the probability distributions for the model parameters are conditional probability distributions.
-Indeed, there may be top-down theories in which this is the case (for example, if the parameter values must dynamically satisfy a given constraint, or if there are fixed points).
-As stated, we remain agnostic in this work as to the details of the theoretical model that gives rise to the lepton mixing matrix of the form of Eq.~(\ref{eq:mnsp1}).

-Clearly, given the mixing angle relations of Eq.~(\ref{eq:sij2}), conditional probabilities for the model parameters can make these predictions better reconcile with the data.
-As we consider here the case that the distribution of $x$ is fixed to its central value as in Eq.~(\ref{eq:pxdistribution}), such that
+With this in hand, we begin with the atmospheric mixing angle distribution, which we label as $P_y(y)$.
+From Eq.~(\ref{eq:sij2}), we see that both $x$ and $y$ only depend on the model parameters $a$ and $b$.
+As we consider here the case that the distribution of $x$ is fixed to its central value as in Eq.~(\ref{eq:pxdistribution}), we have